 Maintaining that the denial of food was a "wholly normal procedure" in wars against insurgents as well as other forms of warfare, he said that extreme precautions had been taken to insure that the South Vietnamese had only sprayed crops which were part of the Viet Cong food supply.
-He then closed the letter with an expression of regret that the press and communist propaganda organs had distorted the facts relating to the matter and stated that the American Embassy in Saigon had been advised to provide newsmen with complete details of the herbicide operations.48
+He then closed the letter with an expression of regret that the press and communist propaganda organs had distorted the facts relating to the matter and stated that the American Embassy in Saigon had been advised to provide newsmen with complete details of the herbicide operations.

 On March 20, 1963, at Washington's suggestion, the South Vietnamese held a full-scale press conference.
 Eighty journalists, the largest turnout to that time, heard a South Vietnamese government spokesman explain the need for herbicide operations, their nature, and their purpose.
 Vietnamese officials had prepared the text of the statement, with some U.S. assistance.
-And although U.S. officials stayed in the background during the briefing, they had been ready to step in if the South Vietnamese had experienced any difficulty.49
+And although U.S. officials stayed in the background during the briefing, they had been ready to step in if the South Vietnamese had experienced any difficulty.

-Two days after this press briefing, CINCPAC dispatched to the Joint Chiefs a report which evaluated the psychological warfare aspects of the defoliation and crop destruction operations conducted in Vietnam through January of 1963.
-Its conclusion was favorable to the use of these chemicals and asserted that the benefits of herbicides far outweighed any psychological costs caused by communist propaganda.
-To the contrary, the study claimed that inaccurate propaganda about the deadliness of the spray may have had a boomerang effect on the Viet Cong causing in at least one instance the surrender of a group of guerrillas and their sympathizers out of fear.
-Other than this possible reverse impact on the Viet Cong, Admiral Felt said that communist propaganda had had little impact on either the Vietnamese population as a whole or the outside world.
-To further reinforce this positive view, he concluded that the recent increases in propaganda statements denouncing the use of herbicides were to be expected and constituted the best possible evidence that defoliation and crop destruction were having a negative impact on the Viet Cong.
-50
+Two days after this press briefing, CINCPAC dispatched to the Joint Chiefs a report which evaluated the psychological warfare aspects of the defoliation and crop destruction operations conducted in Vietnam through

+January of 1963.
+Its conclusion was tavocable to the set of these chem and asserted that the benefits of herbicides for the set of the specific costs caused by communist propagands where the surrange of the specific costs have had a boomerang effect on the least on stance the surrender of a group of sections and the companitives on fear.
+Other than this possible reverse the section of the sect

-The State Department, on March 15, 1963, had asked Ambassador Nolting and General Harkins to provide their best information about defoliation and crop destruction and to include statistics, plans for future operations, and methods for increasing the military effects of the program while decreasing the adverse political reaction.
-The White House query of March 13 had prompted this message to Saigon, and State had told the American officials that this request for information came from the "highest authority."
-The reply from Saigon came on March 20.
-Ambassador Nolting reported that it was extremely difficult to obtain precise statistical results of herbicide missions, and, that to some extent, his conclusions has been based on the absence of adverse evidence rather than the presence of positive evidence.
-He expected the South Vietnamese to soon submit extensive plans for both crop destruction and defoliation missions, and he felt that it was important to decide rapidly on the future basis for herbicide operations so that they could be informed and could develop their plans accordingly.
-Regarding a future course, he cabled:
+The State Department, on Many S the said Ambassador Nolting and General Harkins to prove the minimum about defoliation and crop destruction and to in the target mass for future operations, and methods for increasing the man a method methods for increasing the man a method method methods for increasing the man a method method methods for increasing the man a method method methods for increasing the method method methods for increasing the method m decreasing the adverse political reaction.
+The war sucry of March 13 had prompted this message to See see and the American officials that this request for information in highest author ity.""
+The reply from Saigon came at the state of Nolting reported that it was extremely difficult to make the second results of herbicide missions, and, that to some the based on the absence of adverse evidence are the positive evidence.
+He expected the South Vision and Street extensive plans for both crop destruction and described the set that it was important to decide rapidly on the the are the operations so that they could be informed and and and are a condingly.
+Regarding a future course, he cable?